koka-lang/koka/doc/spec/why.kk.md

 The `traverse` function calls `yield` and therefore gets the `:yield` effect in its type, and if we want to use `traverse`, we need to _handle_ the `:yield` effect.
-This is much like defining an exception handler, except we can receive values (here an `:int`), and we can _resume_ with a result (which determines if we keep traversing):
+This is much like defining an exception handler, except we can receive values (here an `:int`), and we can _resume_ to the call-site with a result (here, with a boolean that determines if we keep traversing):
 ```
 fun print-elems() : console ()
   with ctl yield(i)